 - Projects may seem “never-ending”.

 How do you know if phased implementation may be right for you?
-Phased implementations are best suited for the organizations that meet the following criteria:
+Phased implementations are best suited for organizations that meet the following criteria:

 - Medium to large organizations with diverse departments, lines of business, and service offerings.